Administration

 Users

-If you are an Administrator and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
-If you click on the first tile, Users, you will find an overview of all existing users.
+If you have the Administrator user role and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
+If you click the first tile, Users, you will see an overview of all existing users.

-This overview contains the user name, the BIC Process Design user role, the set user language and the email of the respective user.
-If required, you can also edit the user details of a user, delete a user or reset the password of a user.
+This overview shows the user name, the BIC Process Design user role, the set user language, and the email of the user.
+If needed, you can also edit the user details, delete a user, or reset the password of a user.

-In the right sidebar, you will find the Filters and Options tabs.
-In the Filters tab, you can search for specific users and filter the users by their BIC Process Design user role.
-Via the Options tab, you have the option to create a user and create a user and license report.
+In the right sidebar, you will find the Filters and Options panels.
+In the Filters panel, you can search for users and filter the users by their BIC Process Design user role.
+In the Options panel, you can create a user and create a user and license report.

 Hint